semasuka/blog/_posts/2019-07-21-numpy-crash-course.md

     [30 32 34 36 38 40 42 44]

-We used the [ ] and passed as the first parameter the starting point and the last parameter the stopping point(remember that the stopping point is not included).
+We used the [ ] and passed as the first argument the starting point and the last argument the stopping point(remember that the stopping point is not included).

 If we want to start from the first number, the start will be 0.